psychemedia/finn-resources/src/finn-childhood.md

 > He was a king, a seer, and a poet.
 He was a lord with a manifold and great train.
 He was our magician, our knowledgeable one, our soothsayer.
 All that he did was sweet with him.
 And, however ye deem my testimony of Fionn excessive, and, although ye hold my praising overstrained, nevertheless, and by the King that is above me, he was three times better than all I say.
 > —Saint Patrick.

-The story bgins with the death of Uail (Cumhall, "Cool"), Fionn's father, and the actions of his mother, Muirne, to keep Fionn safe by placing him into the care of two women.
-Fionn's early upgringing by them is also described.
+The story begins with the death of Uail (Cumhall, "Cool"), Fionn's father, and the actions of his mother, Muirne, to keep Fionn safe by placing him into the care of two women.
+Fionn's early upbringing by them is also described.

 ```{admonition} Boyhood of Fion, Chapters I-IV, Stephens, 1920
 :class: dropdown